The scaling limit of the interface of the continuous-space symbiotic branching model

 Moreover, using H\"older's inequality we have

-Observe that the r.h.s.\ of the previous display tends to $0$ as $(y,z)\to(x,x)$: Assume without loss of generality that $y<z$ and let $B$ be a Brownian motion starting at $y-z<0$ with local time $L^0$ at $0$.
-Using the fact that $L_t^{1,2}\overset{d}{=}\frac{1}{2}L_{2t}^0$ together with Lemma \ref{le:local_time} and the reflection principle (see e.g. \cite[Thm.
-2.21]{MP10}), we obtain for $(y,z)\to(x,x)$ that
+Observe that the right-hand side of the previous display tends to $0$ as $(y,z)\to (x,x)$: Assume without loss of generality that $y<z$, and let $B$ be a Brownian motion starting at $y-z<0$ with local time $L^0$ at $0$.
+Using the fact that $L_t^{1,2}\stackrel {d}{=}\frac{1}{2}L_{2t}^0$ together with Lemma~\ref{le:localtime} and the reflection principle (see, e.g., \cite{MP10}, Theorem~2.21), we obtain for $(y,z)\to(x,x)$ that

-Since on the other hand clearly $\E_{x,x}\left[ u_0(B_t^\ssup{1})\, v_0(B_t^\ssup{2})\, \1_{\{L^{1,2}_t=0\}}\right]=0$ for $t>0$, this shows that the mapping
+Since on the other hand clearly $\E_{x,x} [ u_0(B_t^\ssup{1}) v_0(B_t^\ssup{2}) \1_{\{L^{1,2}_t=0\}} ]=0$ for $t>0$, this shows that the mapping